 IDSA greatly appreciates and supports many of the recommendations made in the prevention chapter.
 A new vaccine that is safe and effective in humans would be an excellent tool for the prevention of Lyme disease.
-We also appreciate the acknowledgment of the barriers to acceptance of a new Lyme disease vaccine from the public and industry perspectives, and we hope the Working Group can more explicitly detail strategies for overcoming these challenges.
-IDSA also believes further research into vaccines that target the disease reservoirs and vectors would be greatly beneficial to prevention efforts.
+We also appreciate the acknowledgment of the barriers to acceptance of a new Lyme disease vaccine from the public and industry perspectives.
+We hope the Working Group can more explicitly detail strategies for overcoming these challenges.
+IDSA also believes further research into vaccines that target the disease reservoirs and vectors would be highly beneficial to prevention efforts.

-We also support the Working Group recommendation to conduct studies to determine effective interventions for reducing the incidence of tick-borne diseases in humans, including novel approaches to vector control, and comprehensive vector control programs that encompass both mosquitos and ticks.
-Vector control for ticks is not nearly as well understood as vector control for mosquitos and would greatly benefit from further study.
-Education of at-risk populations is another important prevention strategy that should be better used in endemic areas.
+We also support the Working Group recommendation to conduct studies of effective interventions for reducing the incidence of tick-borne diseases in humans, including novel approaches to vector control, and comprehensive vector control programs that encompass both mosquitos and ticks.
+Vector control for ticks is not nearly as well understood as vector control for mosquitos.
+Education of at-risk populations is another vital prevention strategy that should be better used in endemic areas.